 To Change Corporate Culture, Change Behaviors

-First of all, be ruthlessly selective.
-You can’t change too many ingrained behaviors at once.
-Start with one or two behaviors that are most critical to achieve your organization’s strategy — the critical few behavioral priorities that will allow your company to achieve the strategic objectives you have identified as fundamental to current and future desired business outcomes.
+First, be ruthlessly selective about what matters most.
+We know from corporate culture assessment data that you can’t change too many ingrained behaviors at once.
+Start with one or two behaviors that are most critical to achieve your organization’s strategy — the critical few behavioral priorities that will most help your company to achieve its strategic objectives.

-Look around your organization and find those employees who both exhibit the desired behaviors and have influence, not necessarily hierarchical, over others.
+Look around your organization and find high performing employees who both exhibit the desired behaviors and have influence, not necessarily hierarchical, over others.
 These culture champions and role models naturally motivate others to adopt the desired new behaviors.
-Find a few key influencers to adopt and model the behaviors and the behaviors will tend to go viral before you know it.
+Finding a few key influencers to adopt and model the desired behaviors will tend to create new team norms faster.

 Make sure that the desired new behaviors are not sabotaged or limited by any people, organizational structures, processes, or systems.
 If, for instance, you want the workplace to reflect more collaboration, do not reward employees who hoard information or resources.
 Be ready and willing to adjust anything that conflicts with the changes you need.